WarpQueen/rodengames/jobs.md

 **Required Qualifications**

 * Professional experience with modern C++ (including refactoring, optimization, debugging and testing), and familiarity with recent revisions to the C++ standard.
-* Proficient in working with game engines
+* Proficient working with Unreal
-* Experience in distributed systems such as Multiplayer games or similar server-client interaction.
+* Experience in distributed systems such as multiplayer games or similar server-client interaction.
 * Self-motivated and able to work independently as well as in a team
+* Living in or near Stockholm, with the ability to work from the office at least two days per week.
 * Strong communication skills
 * Great interpersonal skills
 * Excellent problem-solving skills and attention to detail.

 **Preferred Qualifications**

-* Proficient in at least one modern game engine (e.g., Unreal Engine).
 * Experience with console development across multiple platforms.
 * Hands-on experience implementing multiplayer features in shipped console games.
 * Familiarity with matchmaking, lobbies, friends lists, and host migration.
-* Living in or near Stockholm, with the ability to work from the office at least two days per week.

 **What We Offer**